French Soups

 French soups run the gamut from chowders thick with seafood to delicate consommés with just a few thin slices of vegetables floating on top.
-You will find them served both hot and cold and even for dessert!
+In French cooking, you will find them served both hot and cold and even for dessert!

 Is it a soupe or a potage?